 Kid friendly: have children visualize the sun’s rays streaming down into the tool, while standing in the sun.

 Water: place tool in running water is a common method of cleansing.
 So too, are soaking it in salt water, sprinking water on the tool, or letting it rest in the rain.
 Soaking in the moonlight overnight, particularly on a full moon, is also a nice way to do it.
 Keep in mind that some gemstones (amethyst, some smoky quartz stones, and other soft stones like calcite) can be damaged by water, so make sure you know your stones.
 Also, wooden items and metal items that aren’t sealed may also be damaged by water if care is not used.

 Kid friendly: dance with tools in the rain.
 Or, if it’s not raining anytime soon, have children pour water over water-safe tools while telling any bad energies to wash away.

-Once your tools are clean, you can move forward with whatever else you were planning to do with them.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+Once your tools are clean, you can move forward with whatever else you were planning to do with them.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio